doselect/docs.doselect.com/source/index.html.md

 # Test API
-This is an object representing a Test which has been/is being/will be conducted.
+Test is an object representing a test which has been conducted/is under progress/or will be conducted.
+All the information regarding a test can be viewed by retrieving this object.
-You can retrieve it to see the information of the test

 ## Get All Tests